Examples Outline

 full example.

 This example demonstrates how to customize the statistical test in East Horizon for a two-arm trial with a time-to-event outcome using conditional power and futility boundaries based on the Logrank test.
-Click here to view the full example.Descriptions for the Multiple Arm examples are not available yet, but the examples can be found in this folder.
-Similarly, examples for Dual Endpoints can be found in this folder.
+Click here to view the full example.Treatment Selection

 This example demonstrates four ways to customize the treatment selection in East Horizon for a multiple arm trial: based on response rates, based on p-value, based on number of responses, and based on Bayesian posterior probabilities.
-Click here to view the full example.Advanced Examples
+Click here to view the full example.Multiplicity Adjustment

 These examples use more than one integration point in the same project to achieve a more complex design option.